Two weeks and a day after the night which altered my life forever, I did a new and brave thing: I answered my front door at eleven in the morning.

 “Get used to that.
 Doing everything we hoped it would?”

 “Absolutely.
 No more nightmares.
 I’m sleeping.
 Real sleep.
-I even had a couple of actual dreams, normal regular dreams.”
+I even had a couple of actual dreams, normal dreams.”

 “No lingering effects?
 Nothing at all?”